ashwini-kr-sharma/ShinyCompExplore/README.md

-# DeconCellTypesAPP
+# ShinyCompExplore

-Shiny app to analyze outputs from supervised and unsupervised deconvolution methods.
+This is a Shiny app to analyze outputs from supervised and unsupervised deconvolution methods.